MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

     This declares the other dialogs and prompts that the main dialog references directly.

     - The main waterfall dialog that contains the steps for this dialog.
 When the component dialog starts, it starts its _initial dialog_.
-    - The choice prompt that we'll use to ask the user which task they'd like to perform.
-We've created the choice prompt with a validator.
+    - The choice prompt that you'll use to ask the user which task they'd like to perform.
+You've created the choice prompt with a validator.
     - The two child dialogs, flights and hotels.

 1. Add a `run` helper method to the class.